WATCH: Utah man slams into motorcyclist, with intent to kill - NewsBreak

 Cordova believed the victim “had a hit” on him dating back from 2009.
 He says he felt, “he had to kill or be killed.”

 Authorities say there is no evidence the victim ever possessed a firearm.
 The victim also says he’s never seen or interacted with Cordova before the incident.
 The victim was transported to a local hospital.
-He sustained injuries throughout his body although none were major, according to police reports.UTAH LIVING: These Utah cities have the most affordable living in the country
+He sustained injuries throughout his body although none were major, according to police reports.Selling your home?
+The best time of year to list is coming soon, reports find

 Officials say Cordova is a “multi-state offender, convicted felon and has a history of violent behavior.”
 He has a criminal history with offenses in Nevada and Arizona, as well.